grahampullan/dbslice/README.md

 It reduces the plotting functionality to three basic plot types: bar, histogram, and scatter plots.

-It adds the functionality that allows the user to dynamically add or remove: plots
+It adds the functionality that allows the user to dynamically add or remove:
+• plots,

-                                                                             plotting rows
+• plotting rows

 The titles of individual plot rows can now be interactively changed.

 Known bugs and missing desired behaviour: